 Markets in a nutshell — October 2021

-At Foord we’re long‐term investors, focused on forecasting a company’s earnings many years in the future.
-We believe strongly that a firm’s underlying earnings will ultimately determine its value.
-Foord has for some time held a positive view on the rising Chinese middle class and the corresponding consumption growth.
-This thesis is aligned to the Chinese government’s goal of common prosperity and a ‘stronger middle’.
-Though mindful of never taking a 0/1 bet, at present, we currently see considerable opportunity in Chinese equities, despite the volatility.
-As such, the managers have invested an appropriately sized portion of the funds in what we believe are high quality, consumer-focused companies that should compound earnings over the medium to long term.
+We currently see considerable opportunity in Chinese equities, despite the volatility.
+The managers have invested an appropriately sized portion of the funds in what we believe are high quality, consumer-focused companies that should compound earnings over the medium to long term.

 Prices for industrial commodities, iron ore, copper and oil moved higher as broad based supply shortages continued against a backdrop of robust demand.
 Gas prices fell sharply on potential Russian supply increases, while thermal coal also retraced on Chinese price interventions.
 Precious metals platinum, palladium, silver and gold ended the month higher.